aksidharth04/FandBPredictiveModel/PROJECT_SUMMARY.md

-# 🥖 F&B Process Anomaly Prediction - Project Summary
+# ☕ Coffee Bean Roasting Process Anomaly Prediction - Project Summary

 ## 📋 **What Was Accomplished**

-This project successfully transformed a generic time-series prediction system into a **domain-specific Food & Beverage (F&B) Process Anomaly Prediction System** for industrial bread baking operations.
+This project successfully transformed a generic time-series prediction system into a **domain-specific Food & Beverage (F&B) Process Anomaly Prediction System** for industrial coffee bean roasting operations.
 All potential issues identified were systematically addressed and resolved.

 ## 🎯 **Issues Identified & Resolved**